 - 2 teaspoons white pepper (if white unavailable use total 4 tsp. black pepper)

-- 2 teaspoons black pepper (adjust if white pepper unavailable)
+- 2 teaspoons black pepper (adjust to 4 tsp. if white pepper unavailable)

 - 2 teaspoons onion powder